6thfdwp/express-api-structure/README.md

 Clone the source repo / pull latest changes

-Put the proper .env file in the root of the project.
+When deploying, need the proper .env file in the root of the project.
 All DB connection and other credentials (e.g, RabbitQ, Redis cache) will be configured here

 ```sh
 $ cd YOU_PROJECT